conormcafee/mitso-marketing/src/pages/thoughts/were-hiring-front-end-web-developer.md

 * Strong knowledge of HTML, CSS, and jQuery
 * Knowledge of JavaScript
 * Custom Wordpress Theme Development and experience managing and maintaining secure Wordpress sites
-* Solid commercial experience, delivering e-commerce solutions across a range of platforms including Woocommerce and Shopify
+* Solid commercial experience, delivering e-commerce solutions across a range of platforms including WooCommerce and Shopify
 * CMS experience - We would currently use Craft CMS and WordPress but we would consider experience with any PHP based CMS
 * Deploying websites via FTP or CI/CD is a must
 * Knowledge of Git (Version Control)
 * Experience collaborating with UX/UI designers to produce beautiful, functional and accessible websites

 _Note:_ We regularly visit clients on site and therefore the successful candidate will need a full, clean driving license and have access to a car.

-**What You’ll Do**

-At MiTSO, we work collaboratively to deliver best in class product and performance across all facets of our business.
-You will be an integral part of our team and work together with our digital and marketing experts to provide high-quality web solutions; from building e-commerce platforms through to beautifully designed websites for our clients both near and far.
-You will have sole responsibility for developing the front-end of a range of websites and be able to take ideas from concept right through to final launch.
-You will work closely with our Digital Marketing Manager to manage new projects and deliver ongoing maintenance and support for our existing products.
-You won’t be afraid to work with our team and give your trusted opinion to inform digital content and campaigns.

 **\*\*COVID 19\*\***